coli-saar/coli-saar.github.io/grpo_prm.md

 <br>

-The prefix *JKL* is shared by *JKLM*, *JKLNQST*, and *JKLNQU*, whose mean reward is 0.33: this is below the group mean of 0.42, so the process step $JKL$ gets a *negative* advantage (-0.22), pushing its probability *down*.
+The prefix *JKL* is shared by *JKLM*, *JKLNQST*, and *JKLNQU*, whose mean reward is 0.33: this is below the group mean of 0.42, so the process step *JKL* gets a *negative* advantage (-0.22), pushing its probability *down*.
 Because $JKL$ is repeated in three trajectories, its probability gets pushed down by a factor of -0.22 three times, even though $JKLM$ is the highest-reward trajectory in the group!

 # λ-GRPO